maydogan23/Spark-NLP/readme.md

 The project utilizes the `mtsamples_classifier.csv` dataset, which contains a collection of clinical text examples across various medical specialties.
 This dataset provides a diverse range of clinical notes, ideal for training and evaluating NER models on medical text.

-If you don't have access to the mtsamples dataset, you can use other publicly available healthcare datasets like:
+You can use other publicly available healthcare datasets like:
 - MIMIC-III (requires credentialing)
 - i2b2 challenge datasets
 - Medical transcription samples